Senate GOP police bill hits roadblock, as Dems seek changes

 Senate GOP police bill hits roadblock, as Dems seek changesNew

-WASHINGTON (AP) — Congress is at a standoff over policing legislation, despite public outcry for changes after the killings of Black people.
-Senate Democrats are prepared Wednesday to vote to block a Republican proposal as inadequate.
-Now the impasse is forcing the parties to decide whether to negotiate a compromise or walk away from an issue that has sparked mass demonstrations over policing and racial injustice.
-It threatens to turn the nationwide protests over the death of George Floyd and others into another moment that galvanizes the nation but leaves lawmakers unable to act.
-A new AP-NORC poll shows almost all Americans support some degree of criminal justice changes.
-A test vote is set for Wednesday.
+WASHINGTON (AP) — A Republican policing bill is hitting a roadblock as Senate Democrats prepare to vote against it Wednesday as inadequate.
+That leaves the parties to decide whether to negotiate a compromise or walk away despite public outcry over the killings of Black Americans.
+Democrats want greater changes in police tactics and accountability.
+They’re backed by leading civil rights groups.
+Senate Majority Leader Mitch McConnell says Democrats are engaging in “political nonsense.”
+The impasse threatens to turn the nationwide protests over the deaths of George Floyd and others into a moment that galvanizes the nation but leaves lawmakers unable to act.
+The House is set to approve the Democratic bill on Thursday.